pedroelbanquero/functional_information_conjecture/README.md

 ![image](https://user-images.githubusercontent.com/60758685/127951514-25b754dd-2a59-4cd0-b655-d23a56e96db5.png)

 In the traditional information theory, the Entropy of the data defines the limits of the encoding .
+In traditional information theory, you encode the information as you observe.

 ## A functional point of view of the information